RESEARCH

 THE AUTISM & COMMUNICATION PROJECT

-At least 30% of people with autism have limited ability to use speech, and many never develop an effective language-based alternative way to communicate.
+At least 30% of autistic people cannot communicate effectively using speech, and many never develop an effective language-based alternative way to communicate.
 Not surprisingly, the inability to communicate even basic desires, thoughts, emotions, and beliefs in a language-based manner is the most significant stressor faced by nonspeaking people and their families.
 In addition, because nonspeaking autistics are limited in their ability to express themselves using language, many people assume that they a) are not interested in communicating or interacting socially, and b) are not capable of learning age-appropriate academic material.

 The Autism & Communication Project is driven by two specific aims: 1) To discover the social and cognitive processes underlying alternative forms of communication that some non-speaking individuals and their families have developed; and 2) To characterize the range of behavior that some parents of nonspeaking autistic children interpret as communicative and to understand the effect that this has on their relationship with their child.
 We use a range of methodologies, including behavioral tasks, eye-tracking, in-depth interviews, and focus groups.
 As detailed on the about us page, the questions we ask, the approach we take, and the interpretations offered are inspired and informed by the people whose lives are most affected by the research.
 You can learn about some of these folks by by visiting the UVa-Tribe Partnership page.